 By default, web based clients will throw an exception when the response code from the server is greater than 400.
 The exact exception type thrown will depend on the type of web server the client is interacting with.
 If it is a JBoss Remoting server (http or https server invoker), the exception thrown will be the one originally generated on the server side.
 If the server is not a JBoss Remoting server (e.g. JBossAS, Tomcat, Apache Web Server, etc.), the exception throw will be org.jboss.test.remoting.transport.http.WebServerError.
 The WebServerError's message will be the error html returned by the web server.
-To turn off the throwing of an exception when the web server they key is httpMetadataConstants.NO\THROW\ON\ERROR (actual text value 'NoThrowOnError') and a value of of type java.lang.String set to 'true'.
+To turn off the throwing of an exception when the web server responds with an error, can add config to the configuration map passed to the Client.invoke() method where they key is httpmetadataconstants.No_throw_on_error (actual text value 'NoThrowOnError') and a value of of type java.lang.String set to 'true'.
 This will cause the http client invoker to not throw an exception, but instead return the data from the web server error stream.
-In the case that the data returned from this error stream is of type java.lang.String (i.e. is error html), it will be wrapped in a WebServerError's message.
+In the case that the data returned from this error stream is of type java.lang.String (i.e. is error html), it will be wrapped in a WebServerError and returned as this type.
+The raw data from the web server can the be retrieved by getting the WebServerError's message.

 Note.
 Prior to Remoting release 2.2.2.SP2, the servlet transport returned a simple error message in the event of an error on the server side.
-As of release 2.2.2.SP2, the exception handling behavior described above can be requested for the servlet and sslservlet transports as well by configuring the server with the parameter org.jboss.remoting.transport.http.HTTPMetadataConstants.RETURN\EXCEPTION (actual value "return-exception") set to "true".
+As of release 2.2.2.SP2, the exception handling behavior described above can be requested for the servlet and sslservlet transports as well by configuring the server with the parameter org.jboss.remoting.transport.http.HTTPMetadataConstants.RETURN_EXCEPTION (actual value "return-exception") set to "true".